ippontech/blog-usa/posts/hey-this-looks-familiar-front-end-development-for-back-end-engineers.md

   }
 ```

-The result of our `getInnerHTML` method is still the same as it was before, and therefore our rendered output is still the same as before.
+The result of our `getInnerHTML` function is still the same as it was before, and therefore our rendered output is still the same as before.

 ![Page output after generating the inner HTML programmatically.](../images/2022/02/fed4bees2-list-component.png)